11 Signs Your Upper Back Pain Is Serious Trouble

 It may be your desk job

 Slouch much?
 “Upper back pain is most commonly from poor posture,” says Irene Tien, MD, emergency medicine physician with the Rowe Telemedicine Network.
 Sitting and staring at a computer “shortens chest muscles and pulls on the muscles in the upper back.
 A lot of people get a muscle spasm between the shoulder blades as a result,” she explains.
-Here are some more everyday habits you have that could be causing your back pain.
+Make sure your back pain isn’t also being caused by these everyday habits you have.

 It could also be stress